MadEwink/warbot-jin/README.md

 # warbot-jin
-An AI for the warbot game we code for a school project
+An AI for the warbot game we developped for a school project

 The code is based on the one our teacher gave us, and is meant to work in a [Netlogo](https://ccl.northwestern.edu/netlogo/) project he gave us.
 We had to code some turtles of a faction which would evolve in a world with some resources and an ennemy faction.